brunomuniz-encora/poc-starlingx-messages/BlogPost.md

 deployment out there.
 In this blog post we'll show you the process with a simple demonstration application.

-It's important to understand an application can be deployed in many ways to the Kubernetes cluster(s) that StarlingX manages:
+It's important to understand that an application can be deployed in many ways to the Kubernetes cluster(s) that StarlingX manages:

 - [raw Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/deploy-app/deploy-intro/);
 - [Helm](https://helm.sh/docs/intro/using_helm/#helm-install-installing-a-package);